Glossary

 Patient Portal

-A patient portal is a secure online website that gives patients convenient 24-hour access to personal health information from anywhere with an internet connection.
-These portals allow patients to interact with their healthcare providers, view medical records, schedule appointments, request…
+A patient portal is a secure online platform that gives patients 24/7 access to their personal health information.
+These portals allow users to view medical records, communicate with providers, schedule appointments, request prescription refills, and actively participate in their healthcare…

 Patient Privacy